In this Article

 Medical assistants aren’t required to be certified, but some employers prefer to hire MAs with credentials.

 Medical assistants who’ve completed an accredited educational program can earn the Certified Medical Assistant (CMA) credential from the American Association of Medical Assistants (AAMA).
 Medical assistants who’ve earned their education from on-the-job training, the military, or a formal medical assistant program can all earn the Registered Medical Assistant (RMA) credential from American Medical Technologists (AMT).

 Both CNAs and medical assistants can choose to take additional courses and earn voluntary specialty certification.
 These certifications aren’t degrees, but they do showcase your advanced knowledge in your field.
 This can make you stand out to employers.
 The exact certifications available to you will depend on your state and educational background.

 Medical assistants have more education and often take on more advanced clinical tasks than CNAs.
-The average salaries for each role reflect this.
-According to the United States Bureau of Labor Statistics (BLS), medical assistants earned a median salary of $35,850 in 2020, while CNAs earned a median salary of $30,830.
+The median annual salaries for each role reflect this.
+According to the United States Bureau of Labor Statistics (BLS), medical assistants earned a median salary of $37,190 in 2021, while CNAs earned a median salary of $30,310.

 Your education, experience, and employer can all make a big impact on your salary, so there are times when CNAs will be able to earn more.
-For example, medical assistants who work at chiropractor’s offices earned a median salary of $31,470 while CNAs who worked for government agencies such as correctional facilities earned $37,240, according to the U.S. Bureau of Labor Statistics.
+For example, medical assistants who work at outpatient care centers earned a median salary of $44,680 while CNAs who worked for scientific research facilities earned $44,580, according to the U.S. Bureau of Labor Statistics.